Last updated on February 11th, 2025

 Spain has a very good train network.
 I took the OUIGO high-speed train from Barcelona to Madrid (about 2.5 hours), and then a Renfe train to Seville, which was less than three hours.
 (Note: the Wifi doesn’t work well on either, so make other plans!)

 Believe it or not, it was cheaper to fly into London than Madrid from Toronto and to take the train from London to Seville.
 From there, I took the Eurostar train from London to Lille and then went through to Barcelona.
-The train easy and pleasant, giving me time to catch up on sleep and some writing.
+The train was easy and pleasant, giving me time to catch up on sleep and some writing.
 My route was London St. Pancreas to Lille, Lille to Lyon and then Lyon to Barcelona.
 Book your train trip here on Trainline.

 Where to stay in Seville and Barcelona

 There are so many beautiful hotels in both Seville and Barcelona but I prefer bed and breakfasts and smaller boutique hotels.
-In my many trips to Seville, I’ve never found a neighbourhood I didn’t enjoy, including Santa Clarita and Santa Cruz, which is most often visited by tourists.
+In my many trips to Seville, I’ve never found a neighbourhood I didn’t enjoy, including Santa Clarita and Santa Cruz, which are most often visited by tourists.
 Triana, just across the river, is also becoming more popular.
 In Barcelona, I usually stay in the Gothic Quarter but have also spent a few weeks in Saint Antoni and nearby Sitges and Girona which I’ve found can be cheaper than staying in Barcelona.
 To look for hotels recommended by women in Spain, click here or check Booking.com.

 0 Comments